-I really was curious about Linda Ly’s The CSA Cookbook.
-It is not a vegan book, but about 90+% of the recipes could be easily veganized with a vegan substitute.
+I really like Linda Ly’s The CSA Cookbook.
+It is not a vegan book, but about 90+% of the recipes could be veganized with a vegan substitute.

-She utilizes leaves from bean and tomato plants, and dispels the myth that tomato leaves are poisonous.
+In other recipes, she utilizes leaves from bean and tomato plants and dispels the myth that tomato leaves are poisonous.
 Carrot top greens are used and she stir fries watermelon rind.

 Again there are recipes that are not vegan, but you can use coconut bacon, tofu, seitan and vegan cheeses to make the recipes your own.

-In the next few weeks I’m going to share her recipe for chard stem hummus.
+Be sure to try her recipe for chard stem hummus too.
 My mind is blown by all the cool ideas I’m getting from this book!

 Serves: 1½ cups